KenT2/pipresents-gtk/README.md

 THE GUI WAY
         Using a browser go to https://github.com/KenT2/pipresents-gtk-examples
-        Click the green CODE button and Download ZIP There should now be a directory 'KenT2-pipresents-gtk-examples-master' in your /downloads directory.
-Unzip the file and copy the directory to /home.
+        Click the green CODE button and Download ZIP There should now be a file pipresents-gtk-examples-master.zip' in your /downloads directory.
+Unzip the file and copy the directory /pp_home to /home.

 THE COMMAND LINE WAY
 open a terminal window in your home directory and type: